git

 git status # read what's there NOW

-Currently the repository is local to the machine you are working on, if you want to share with your friends and colleagues on github.com
+Currently the repository is local to the machine you are working on, if you want to share with your friends and colleagues on github.com, follow instructions at:

 https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line